lps-rocks/Shreddit/README.md

 ## Pip Installation

-`pip install -U shreddit` will install the package and its dependencies, and it will add a `shreddit` command line utility to your PATH.
+`$ pip install -U shreddit` will install the package and its dependencies, and it will add a `shreddit` command line utility to your PATH.
 This is typically either run in a virtualenv or using administrative privileges for global installation.

 ## Manual Installation

 1. Clone the `shreddit` repository to a directory.
-2. From the directory, run `pip install -r requirements.txt`
+2. From the directory, run `$ pip install -r requirements.txt`
-3. Run `python setup.py install` to install the package and the `shreddit` command line utility.
+3. Run `$ python setup.py install` to install the package and the `shreddit` command line utility.
 This is typically either run in a virtualenv or using administrative privileges for global installation.

 ## Usage